timofeysie/loranthifolia/README.md

 https://www.yourbias.is/declinism
 ```

 May as well just memorize the list and be done with it.
+Or, we could make an optional field to let the user add links?
+Then we will have to have the *user created content* discussion, which ends in some kind of overhead each app.
+We could store it locally, but all that will be lost in an update, or moving to a new device.
+So we could have a manual backup service, or a paywall or something which requires more work and expenses for all.

+Still, with our short descriptions which we want the user to create or alter, we will have to come up with a good solution.

-Then we can move on to a more useful job, like automatic re-directs.
+For now we can move on to a more useful job, like automatic re-directs.

 Take the *framing effect* again.
 The server returns content which is a re-direct to *Framing (social sciences).